 Self-isolation implies separating individuals who are sick with symptoms of COVID-19.
 This is also for those who might be infectious to prevent the spread of the illness.

-Social distancing implies being physically separated.
-WHO suggests keeping, in any event, a good 1-meter distance from others.
-This is a general measure that everybody should take.
-This is regardless of whether they are well with no known exposure to COVID-19.
+Social distancing implies being physically separated from others.
+WHO suggests keeping a good 1-meter distance from others.
+This is a general measure that everybody should take, regardless of whether they are well and have no known exposure to COVID-19.

 How Is China Trying To Stop The Virus?